Ahsanejam/Backent-Development/README.md

 and I also learn about schema in update and validate erroe or i can say that custom errors

 # MongoDB with Express js
+first i setup and then i try to make a simple chat app where you can create read update  and delete means i perform crud operations on it